 Identified over 30 years ago, HMGB1, a ubiquitously expressed and nuclear protein has since been investigated within numerous pathologies [38].
-HMGB1 is highly conserved between mammalian species and its structure and behaviour between the intracellular (both nuclear and cytosolic) and extracellular compartment has been defined very well elsewhere [39].
+HMGB1 is highly conserved between mammalian species and its structure and behaviour between the intracellular (both nuclear and cytosolic) and extracellular compartment has very well been defined elsewhere [39].
 The localization and function of HMGB1 are known to be determined by post-translational modifications [40].
-Within the nucleus, HMGB1 is involved in gene transcription interacting with nucleosome complexes [33,41-44]
+Within the nucleus, HMGB1 is involved in gene transcription interacting with nucleosome complexes and has been identified as an early serum indicator of liver cell death processes in pre-clinical models of APAP-induced toxicity but also in the clinic [33,41-44]